midumimu29/installer-panel/README.md

        bash <(curl -s https://raw.githubusercontent.com/midumimu29/installer-panel/main/petrodactly.sh)

-    - when you have installed it, just create an admin user and the next step is to install wings
+    - When you have installed it, just create an admin user and the next step is to setup the panel and install the wings